w3f/polkadot-wiki/docs/learn/learn-comparisons-rollups.md

 A **non-interactive method** (associated with validity proofs) relies on cryptographic mechanisms, such as SNARKs or STARKs, to validate transactions upfront.
 These proofs are generated off-chain and submitted to L1 for verification without requiring dispute resolution.
-While these methods offer near-instant finality (limited by L1's finality), in theory, in practice delays are sometimes intentionally introduced as safeguards.
+While these methods offer potential near-instant finality on the rollup itself, it is ultimately limited by L1's finality (unless it is a sovereign rollup, in which case it would vary).
+In practice, delays are sometimes intentionally introduced as safeguards.
 For instance, zkSync rollups may take up to a day to finalize transactions, not due to technical limitations but as a precautionary measure while the technology matures and secures high-value assets.